 Schizophrenia is a severe mental disorder in which people interpret reality abnormally.
 Schizophrenia may result in some combination of hallucinations, delusions, and extremely disordered thinking and behavior that impairs daily functioning, and can be disabling.
 1 Schizophrenia is a chronic condition, requiring lifelong treatment.

 Hoarding disorder results in difficulty discarding or parting with possessions because of a perceived need to save them.
 A person with hoarding disorder experiences distress at the thought of getting rid of the items.
 Excessive accumulation of items, regardless of actual value then occurs.
 Hoarding often creates such cramped living conditions that homes may be filled to capacity, with only narrow pathways winding through stacks of clutter.
 Some sufferers also collect animals, keeping dozens or hundreds of pets in unsanitary conditions because they can’t care for them properly.
 2

 The Brandt Law Group has assisted homeowners and board members in resolving several condominium association disputes where schizophrenics were disturbing other unit owners to such an extent that it had become a daily infringement on the unit owners’ rights to the peaceful enjoyment and use of their homes.
-I have also represented a hoarder who was incapable of maintaining his own unit to an extent that made the unit habitable.
+We have also represented a hoarder who was incapable of maintaining his own unit to an extent that made the unit uninhabitable.

 Contact a Family Member